 Since 2020 produced an intense real estate market heading into the fall, we reached out to Daniel Brewer and Sebastien Courret of The Alliance, a Washington, D.C.-based real estate group affiliated with Washington Fine Properties.
 Daniel and Sebastien have excelled in the real estate industry and assist homebuyers and sellers on a journey to elevated living.

 Read on to learn what you need to know to navigate this year’s fall real estate market and secure the home of your dreams.

 Is the market busier this fall than previous years?

 “Absolutely.
 We started to be busy by the middle of May,” says Sebastien.
-“We were busier than ever, and July and August have been our busiest summer months ever, as realtors.
+“We were busier than ever, and July and August have been our busiest summer months ever, as real estate agents.
 What the pandemic has done is made the general public realize how important it is to have a comfortable space or shelter, to live and work.”

 Rather than traveling or spending money on entertainment, theatres, and restaurants, some buyers are saving money to spend on their homes.

 “The ones who have been paid have been saving like they have never saved before,” says Sebastien.
 “The buyers have deeper pockets, but there are also more buyers than there were before.”